 Andy Webber's Home

 IT Security is a very large field.
-There is already a lot of useful information either on the web or in books, so I'm not going to try to repeat any of it here - have a look at the category list at The Open Directory Project.
+There is already a lot of useful information either on the web or in books, so I'm not going to try to repeat any of it here - have a look in any search engine.
 What I am going to do is publish or link to resources that I have that I know are not readily available or not widely known.
 Most of these resources are associated with security assessment through evaluation and testing.

 Crypto systems may be assessed under FIPS 140 or the Evaluation Criteria (ITSEC, Common Criteria, etc).
 In 1999, the CACR held a conference on criteria (the 4th CACR Conference).
 I presented a paper on the ITSEC and also noted the UK approach to crypto assessment (CESG Assisted Products Scheme - CAPS).
 At this presentation, I predicted that the UK would start to adopt FIPS 140, at least for certain classes of crypto.
 My presentation Abstract and full presentation (with whitepaper) are available for download.